 Things to do

-In late August, Queenstown is home to the annual Winter Games NZ, a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.
+- In late August, Queenstown is home to the annual Winter Games NZ, a complete showcase of snow sports from freestyle skiing, slalom to Paralympic skiing and tons of on-mountain fun for spectators and competitors alike.

 If a relaxed, leisurely experience is what you’re after, Queenstown has some great ways to rejuvenate and recharge your batteries.

 Wrap up warmly and explore the region’s spectacular scenery by foot or by bike on one of its many trails.
 The Queenstown Trail provides 110km of walking and cycling trails which link popular scenic spots.
-Scenic walks from downtown Queenstown range from a leisurely stroll around the beautiful lakeside gardens to hiking up Queenstown Hill for magnificent 360 degree vistas.
+Scenic walks from downtown Queenstown range from a leisurely stroll around the beautiful lakeside gardens to hiking up Queenstown Hill for magnificent 360-degree vistas.

 When it comes to eating out, Queenstown’s innovative and award-winning cafés and restaurants offer cuisine to suit every palate.
 Along with nearby Arrowtown, Queenstown is home to more than 150 eateries ranging from fine dining to fun dining.
 Stylish bars, sophisticated clubs, Kiwi pubs and late night hot spots also make Queenstown’s après ski atmosphere second to none.

-Ski area low down
+Queenstown ski area low down

-Coronet Peak is Queenstown’s closest ski area and is a 20 minute drive from downtown.
+Queenstown’s closest ski area is a 20-minute drive from downtown.
 World-class facilities, superb conditions and spectacular rollercoaster terrain make Coronet Peak an exciting destination for snow lovers of any ability.

-The Remarkables is a true alpine experience just a 45-minute drive from central Queenstown and is perfect for the whole family, from beginners and novices to advanced skiers and boarders.
-The new base building is a world-class facility for skiers and boarders with improved restaurant, ticketing, rentals and retail areas.
+The Remarkables is a true alpine experience just a 45-minute drive from central Queenstown.
+Perfect for the whole family, from beginners and novices to advanced skiers and boarders, the base building offers ticketing, rentals, restaurant and retail areas.
 With its high alpine location, sunny aspect and relaxed atmosphere, it’s become a firm local favourite.

 Cardrona Alpine Resort has a laid-back and friendly vibe, deep snow cover, wide open slopes, serious half pipes, steep chutes and an extensive terrain park for freestylers, great family facilities, and on-mountain accommodation.
 Cardrona is an hour’s drive from Queenstown and shuttle options are available.

 Treble Cone is the South Island’s biggest ski area and a favourite for advanced skiers and snowboarders with the longest vertical rise in the Southern Lakes, two large basins, great off-piste terrain and stunning views.
 Novices are also well catered for with a dedicated learning area.
 The ski area is an hour and a half’s drive or a short 15-minute flight from Queenstown.
-Scheduled to open late June and close early October.